-Note again that '-gnato' is off by default, so overflow checking is not performed in default mode.
-This means that out of the box, with the default settings, GNAT does not do all the checks expected from the language description in the Ada Reference Manual.
+GNAT does not do all the checks expected from the language description in the Ada Reference Manual.
 If you want all constraint checks to be performed, as described in this Manual, then you must explicitly use the -gnato switch either on the gnatmake or gcc command.

 '-gnatE' Enables dynamic checks for access-before-elaboration on subprogram calls and generic instantiations.
+Note that '-gnatE' is not necessary for safety, because in the default mode, GNAT ensures statically that the checks would not fail.
 For full details of the effect and use of this switch, See Chapter 3 [Compiling Using gcc], page 37.